Handball (Australian rules football)

 Luke Hodge preparing to execute a handball with his left hand.
 In a properly executed handball, the player holds the ball with one hand and punches the ball away with the clenched fist of the other.

 Neville Jetta handballing with his left.
 Australian rules players use opposite fists to pass to the left or right.

 Heath Scotland executes a right hand rocket handpass to a teammate while under pressure.

 The handball or handpass is a ball-passing skill in the sport of Australian rules football.
-As throwing the ball is not allowed in Australian football, passing to a fellow player are executed either by kicking, or by a controlled "punch" with one hand holding the ball while the other knocking it into flight (typically in a fashion similar to an uppercut or an underhand volleyball serve).
+As throwing the ball is not allowed in Australian football, passing to a fellow player are executed either by kicking, or by a controlled "punch" with one hand holding the ball while the other knocks it into flight (typically in a fashion similar to an uppercut or an underhand volleyball serve).
 Handballing is the primary means of disposing the ball quickly and over short distances in Australian football.

 Handball revolutionized the game in the 1980s, moving it from the classic kick-and-mark style of play (which runs the risk of the pass being contested and intercepted by opposing players) to a fast run-and-carry style that emphasizes maintaining possession and rapid ball movements down the field, which has typified the game since.
 The most prolific handballers in the history of the Australian Football League: Lachie Neale, Greg Williams, Scott Pendlebury, Josh Kennedy and Adam Treloar have averaged more than 13 handballs a game.

 Skill

-Handball is the most frequently used alternative of moving the football among players to kicking.
+Handball is the most frequently used alternative to kicking for moving the football among players.
 In order to be a legal method to dispose of the ball, the player holds the ball with one hand and punches the ball away with the clenched fist of the other hand.
 A player typically punches with his dominant hand, thus holding the ball with the left hand and punching with the right hand is considered a right-handed handball.

 When a player receives a handpass from another player, play continues.
 This is unlike the kick, where if a player catches the ball on the full from a kick (a mark), he is entitled to take his next kick unimpeded.
 Failure to execute a handball correctly is deemed a throw or illegal disposal and results in a free kick to the nearest opposition player.
 Moving the hand that holds the ball excessively in the direction of the handpass, using an open hand instead of a clenched fist to tap the ball away, punching the ball out of mid-air after having thrown or otherwise lost it from the carrying hand, or handing the ball directly to a teammate will all attract a free kick for illegal disposal.